konsulting/porter/README.md

     source .bash_profile
     ```

- - Set up routing... you have some options.
+ - Set up DNS resolution... you have some options.

    1. Use the DNS container shipped with Porter.
 Update your machine's network DNS settings to point to 127.0.0.1 before other name servers.
 The container will resolve the domain for Porter.
 You will need to turn off locally any installed DNSmasq since the DNS container opens to port 53 on localhost. (e.g. `brew services stop dnsmasq`)